bimdata/documentation-old/doc_sphinx/viewer/viewfit_focus.rst

 Get the model in the Viewer
 ------------------------------

-This part is covered by the Recipe "`How-to init the Viewer`_" In this recipe, it's assumed that you have the IFC's id.
+This part is covered by the Recipe ":doc:`How-to init the Viewer </viewer/init_viewer>`" In this recipe, it's assumed that you have the IFC's id.